-I was working with my client, the Northeast Solar Energy Center (NESEC), on our [1989 Silver Anvil] application for a program we called, "Operation Sun Power," which
+I was working with my client, the Northeast Solar Energy Center (NESEC), on our [1989 Silver Anvil] application for a program we called, "Operation Sun Power," which essentially described our efforts to implement the nation's very first program designed to commercialize solar energy installations.
+By detailing our step by step procedures and showing the direct relationship between our solar PR activities, along with their corresponding increase of HUD grant requests, we went on to win one of the 1989 Silver Anvil awards, using our access to the Internet to provide educational information about solar, word processors to communicate our effectiveness and to write our various documents proving the program's benefits and results.
 Since the early 1990s when you were inducted, how has the perception of public relations changed for other business functions?
 Since 1990, the role of technology as an aid to practice management, communications and implementation, as well as the need for using public relations techniques to aid in the marketing of technology products and systems has dramatically increased.
 As the individual who founded and chaired PRSA's national Technology Section, I probably also created technology communications as a then-new PR specialty and practice category.
 Creation of the Technology Section, along with training, adoption and utilization of emerging practice tools has probably sped up the influence of technology on countless white-collar business activities.
 The PRSA Technology Section was founded in 1985 and continues to this day with over 300 members.
 What's the best advice related to public relations practice you received?
 Be honest, creative, innovative and aggressive - four guidelines I've used to help further my career along with others I had hoped to influence.
+Who was/were your mentor(s)?

 Carl B. Lewis, Senior Vice President at Hill & Knowlton, to whom I reported for most of the 15 years I was employed by Hill & Knowlton.

-Since retirement, as a volunteer past New Jersey state president of the Hearing Loss Association of America, I've handled all public relations and public information functions.
+Today and tomorrow Since retirement, as a volunteer past New Jersey state president of the Hearing Loss Association of America, I've handled all public relations and public information functions.
 I continue to serve on the PRSA Technology Section's Executive Committee.
 For my career as a multi-disciplined technologist and communicator, a writer and strategist, I was recently awarded a lifetime achievement award in communications by the Who's Who organization.

-Jeannette E. Paladino, APR, Fellow PRSA Class of 1992

-Paladino previously served as principal and founder of Belmont Communications and principal at the Paladino Company.
+Jeannette E. Paladino, APR, Fellow PRSA Class of 1992 Paladino previously served as principal and founder of Belmont Communications and principal at the Paladino Company.
 She noted: "I don't like the word 'retired.'
 I still do occasional projects and have an active professional and social life."

-Residence when inducted: New York City Current residence: Sarasota, Florida
+Residence when inducted: New York City Current residence: Sarasota, Florida Describe a day in your professional life close to your induction.